-- (1) The competent authority shall monitor and supervise compliance with this Chapter. - The competent authority shall have the power to request from providers of data sharing services all the information that is necessary to verify compliance with the requirements laid down in Articles 10 and 11 of this Chapter.
-Any request for information shall be proportionate to the performance of the task and shall be reasoned. - (3) Where the competent authority finds that a provider of data sharing services does not comply with one or more of the requirements laid down in Article 10 or 11 of this Chapter, it shall notify that provider of those findings and give it the opportunity to state its views, within a reasonable time limit. - (4) The competent authority shall have the power to require the cessation of the breach referred to in paragraph 3 either immediately or within a reasonable time limit and shall take appropriate and proportionate measures aimed at ensuring compliance.
+- (1) The competent authority for data sharing services shall monitor and supervise compliance with this Chapter. - (2) The competent authority for data sharing services shall have the power to request from providers of data sharing services all the information that is necessary to verify compliance with the requirements laid down in Articles 10 and 11 of this Chapter.
+Any request for information shall be proportionate to the performance of the task and shall be reasoned. - Where the competent authority for data sharing services finds that a provider of data sharing services does not comply with one or more of the requirements laid down in Article 10 or 11 of this Chapter, it shall notify that provider of those findings and give it the opportunity to state its views, within a reasonable time limit. - (4) The competent authority for data sharing services shall have the power to require the cessation of the breach referred to in paragraph 3 either immediately or within a reasonable time limit and shall take appropriate and proportionate measures aimed at ensuring compliance.
 In this regard, the competent authorities shall be able, where appropriate: - (a) to impose dissuasive financial penalties which may include periodic penalties and penalties with retroactive effect; - (b) to require cessation or postponement of the provision of the data sharing service due to serious or substantial breaches that have not been corrected despite prior notification or warning or postponement of the provision of such a service until modifications of its conditions, as requested by the competent authority, are made.
-The competent authority shall request the Commission to remove the provider of the data sharing service from the register of providers of data sharing services once it has ordered the cessation or postponement of the service. - The competent authorities shall communicate the measures imposed pursuant to paragraph 4 and the reasons on which they are based to the entity concerned without delay and shall stipulate a reasonable period, and in any event not longer than 30 days, for the entity to comply with the measures.
+The competent authority for data sharing services shall request the Commission to remove the provider of the data sharing service from the register of providers of data sharing services once it has ordered the cessation or postponement of the service.

-(6) If a provider of data sharing services has its main establishment or legal representative in a Member State, but provides services in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other.
+- (5) The competent authorities for data sharing services shall communicate the measures imposed pursuant to paragraph 4 and the reasons on which they are based to the entity concerned without delay and shall stipulate a reasonable period, and in any event not longer than 30 days, for the entity to comply with the measures. - (6) If a provider of data sharing services has its main establishment or legal representative in a Member State, but provides services in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other.
 Such assistance and cooperation may cover information exchanges between the competent authorities concerned for the purpose of their tasks under this Regulation and requests to take the measures referred to in this Article.
-Where a competent authority in one Member State requests assistance from another Member State, it shall submit a duly justified request.
-The competent authority so requested shall, without undue delay and within a timeframe proportionate to the urgency of the request, provide a response.
+Where a competent authority for data sharing services in one Member State requests assistance from another Member State, it shall submit a duly justified request.
+The competent authority for data sharing services so requested shall, without undue delay and within a timeframe proportionate to the urgency of the request, provide a response.
 Any information exchanged in the context of assistance requested and provided under this paragraph shall be used only in respect of the matter for which it was requested.